 I’ve come to see the invitation of heaven as a wonder of God’s grace.
-Even though I’ve fallen short of God’s standards and often turned my back on Him, He’s provided a means of forgiveness for my sin.
+Even though I’ve fallen short of God’s standards and often turned my back on Him, He’s provided a means of forgiveness for my sins.
 My forgiveness cost Jesus His life and involved profound pain, rejection and humiliation.

 “My Father, if it be possible, let this cup pass from me; nevertheless, not as I will, but as you will.”
 Matthew 26:39

-In the garden His prayer was essentially, ‘Father if there’s any other way we can provide for human salvation, please spare me this pain.
-But either way, I’m submitted to your plan.’
+In the garden, His prayer was essentially, “Father if there’s any other way we can provide for human salvation, please spare me this pain.
+But either way, I’m submitted to your plan.”
 He prayed so earnestly that He sweat drops of blood.
 If there was any other way, surely the Father would have spared Him the agony.
 But there was no other way.
 And there still isn’t.
 Jesus is still the One who calls to us, “I am the way, and the truth, and the life.
 No one comes to the Father except through me.”
-Such a precious way, such powerful truth, such fullness of life needs to be shared with all who will hear.

 In awe of Him,